18F/tanf-prototype/compliance/markdowns/README.md

 # SSP Template

-Most ATOs start out by working with your CIO to get an ISSO assigned to you who can work with you on filling out your System Security Plan (SSP).
+Most ATOs start out by working with your CISO to get an ISSO assigned to you who can work with you on filling out your System Security Plan (SSP).
 They usually have a template which you can fill out which document some information about your system and then documentation about a few NIST-800-53 controls which are